rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 <h2 id="q4b">What if our team is not chosen?</h2>

 If your team is not chosen (neither as a sponsored nor a volunteer team), you are still free to do your own summer of code together with two very passionate women working on a chosen OSS project.
 We encourage you to take the team on as interns or offer similar positions during the summer.

 <h2 id="q8">An example for how to become a Coaching Company</a></h2>

 Absolventa, a Berlin based company who was a Coaching Company during RGSoC 2013, wants to host a team this year again.
 This is how they promote themselves to the students:

-They **tweeted** about their intentions, including the information where they are located and which languages they can coach in:
+They **tweeted** about their intentions, including information about where they are located and which languages they can coach in:

 <blockquote class="twitter-tweet" lang="en"> Berlin-based team applying with a Ruby project for this year’s <a href="https://twitter.com/RailsgirlsSoc">@RailsGirlsSoC?</a> We want to be your coaching company! <a href="http://devnull.absolventa.de/2016/02/25/we-want-to-work-with-you-during-rgsoc-2016/">http://devnull.absolventa.de/2016/02/25/we-want-to-work-with-you-during-rgsoc-2016/</a>&mdash; Carsten Zimmermann (@carpgezwitscher) <a href="https://twitter.com/carpgezwitscher/status/702878302642507776">February 25, 2016</a></blockquote>
 <script async="async" src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Plus they **wrote a more detailled blog post** including the following informations:
+They also **wrote a more detailed blog post** including the following details:

-* what is Rails Girls Summer of Code
+* What Rails Girls Summer of Code is

-* why their company wants to do this
+* Why their company wants to host a team

-* what they can offer to students (a desk, a team of coaches, an inclusive, safe space to work in)
+* What they can offer to students (a desk, a team of coaches, an inclusive, safe space to work in)

-* how applicants can contact them
+* How applicants can contact them

 ---